-I have tried and tested many recipes in my search for yummy and crispy dairy-free waffles for my, milk-protein allergic daughter, but this banana and spinach recipe is by far the best!
+I have tried and tested many recipes in my search for yummy and crispy dairy-free waffles for my, milk-protein allergic daughter, but this healthy dairy and gluten-free banana and spinach recipe is by far the best!

 I used to make two batches, one my standard waffles with buttermilk and a second batch only for my daughter, almost a consolation price so that she could enjoy waffles along with the family.
 Given it’s a Norwegian national meal in its own right it was a big deal to be included.

 But ever since I started making these Banana and Spinach waffles, the whole family has converted and we now eat only these super yummy waffles, we even make double batches, so the kids take some healthy waffles as part of their lunch bag without feeling guilty for sending desserts to school and pre-school.

 As a parent, I always feel the need to teach my children to enjoy healthy and nutritious food, however when I manage to make food healthy AND super yummy AND their go-to dessert of choice, I feel like I have won at parenting 🙂